 Abrasion Resistant Coatings

-Abrasion is one of main causes of component failure in almost every industry.
+Abrasion is one of the main causes of component failure in almost every industry.
 By definition, abrasion is a wearing, grinding, or rubbing away by friction.
-Abrasion resistant coatings are a viable option to extend a part's life cycle or to improve part performance.
+Abrasion resistant coatings are a viable option to extend a part’s life cycle or to improve part performance.

 PTFE Based Abrasion Resistant Coatings

-An abrasion and wear resistant coating functions by reducing the friction caused from one component rubbing against another.
+An abrasion and wear resistant coating functions by reducing the friction caused by one component rubbing against another.
 PTFE (or Polytetrafluoroethylene) provides a low coefficient of friction that prevents the scoring, galling, or sticking of mating components.

 Abrasion resistant coatings can be solely PTFE in chemistry or contain other additives to reinforce their resistance to wear or increase their lubricity.
 Graphite and molybdenum disulfide are inorganic solid based lubricants and can be used as a standalone coating or in conjunction with PTFE.
-These lubricants are ideal for applications where a component actuates inside another as the coating can transfer from the coated to un-coated component, creating two lubricating surfaces.
+These lubricants are ideal for applications where a component actuates inside another as the coating can transfer from the coated to the un-coated component, creating two lubricating surfaces.

 Wear Resistant Coatings Specifications for the Industries We Serve

-The DECC Company serves a range of industries, providing wear resistant coatings that meet the respective specifications of each industry.
+The DECC Company serves a range of industries, providing wear-resistant coatings that meet the respective specifications of each industry.
 For more information please visit the following pages:

 Looking for more?
 Check out our Latest News & ArticlesRead More